Shin Megami Tensei: Strange Journey: Gameplay

 Shin Megami Tensei: Strange Journey is a role-playing game in which players control the player-named protagonist.
 The environments within the Schwarzwelt are seen and navigated from a first-person perspective: the 3D environment is displayed on the top screen of the Nintendo DS, while a 2D map is displayed on the bottom screen.
 Explored environments are automatically mapped out, with highlights being placed for unopened containers and doorways.
 These environments contain traps including pits, shifting floors, and floor tiles which damage the protagonist if stepped on.
 Alongside the main story quests, human non-playable characters and demons within the Schwarzwelt unlock side quests which yielded rewards upon completion.
 During the game, the protagonist's Demonica suit can be upgraded to open new pathways, enabling entry into new areas for story progression, as well as new parts of previously explored areas.

 During exploration, the player enters battle through both story-based boss battles and random encounters with standard enemies.
 Combat is turn-based, with enemies facing against a four-member party made up of the protagonist and three chosen demons.
 Combat is governed by a derivative of the Press Turn system used in Shin Megami Tensei III: Nocturne: in Strange Journey, the relevant system is called the Demon Co-op System.
 If the player group strikes their opponent's weak point, any allied demon of the attacker's alignment will follow up with an unblockable attack which deals high damage.

 As well as fighting demons, the protagonist can negotiate with them in a variety of ways: demons can be bribed, scared away, or recruited depending on responses given during conversation.
 After they are recruited, different demons can be fused together to create new demons.
 The new demon inherits skills from its parents, and some demons can only be obtained through fusion.
 The game includes 300 recruitable demons, all of which take inspiration from various world mythologies including Welsh, Egyptian, Norse, and Christian.
 Two main alignments govern the way demons must be approached: one that represents light, neutral and dark alignments; and one representing law, neutral and chaos alignments.
-The choices made in the story also effect how demons respond to player commands, and whether they will remain loyal.
+The choices made in the story also affect how demons respond to player commands, and whether they will remain loyal.
 As with earlier titles, a Moon Phase divided into eight segments dictates how demons will behave.
 When the Moon is full, demons will refuse to talk.
 Fused demons can be shared between players using thirty-two character passwords generated when a new demon is fused.
 These passwords can be traded between different players.